Journal of Medical Cases, ISSN 1923-4155 print, 1923-4163 online, Open Access

 Figure 4.

-Figure 4.
-Awake phase and patient interaction with physicians (intraoperative original anesthesia team photo).
+↓ Figure 5.
+Patient interaction during awake phase procedures with physicians (intraoperative original anesthesia team photo).

 Figure 5.